The dream of overweight people everywhere: Just turn up the internal heat and naturally burn off the extra fat.

 Activating and Inhibiting UCP1:

 You may be wondering: What initiates norepinephrine signaling?

 Brown adipose tissue activity increases through the induction of UCP1 by cold temperatures and thyroid hormones.
 Also, bile acids can increase thyroid activity through the induction of UCP1.[ref]

 Other inducers of brown fat include fish oil and iron (only in those that are iron deficient).[ref]

 Inhibitors of the UCP1 gene include beta-blockers.
 Looking at the pathway description above, beta-blockers block the beta-3 adrenergic receptors.
 Iron deficiency also inhibits brown fat activation.[ref]

-Mouse studies show that the deletion of the UCP1 gene causes obesity under normal feeding conditions only if the mice were kept in a ‘thermoneutral’ temperature that was the same as their normal body temp.
+Mouse studies show that the deletion of the UCP1 gene causes obesity under normal feeding conditions only if the mice were kept in a ‘thermoneutral’ temperature that was the same as their normal body temperature.

 When mice were kept at what we would consider normal room temperatures (18–22°C), they shivered to make up for the lack of UCP1.
 But when kept at a neutral temperature of 30°C, mice without UPC1 would get fat on a normal diet with the same number of calories.[ref]